 Fishing Bear Lodge has the tradition of providing incredible dining fare.
 All meat entrees are prepared on the outdoor grill nightly.
 Superb fresh salads and homemade breads are served with every dinner along with a variety of side dishes and desserts.
 Shore dinners will be quick and served out on the river during several evenings.
 Nothing tastes better than a hot shore dinner at about 6:00 PM with more hours of late evening dry fly fishing to go for big rainbows!

-Day 1: Arrive Dillingham and overnight at your elected accommodations (independently arranged, not included).
+Day 1: Arrive Dillingham and overnight at Beaver Creek B&B (independently arranged, not included).

 Day 2: Take your scenic charter float plane flight from Dillingham to the lodge (arranged by lodge, not included in package).
 Upon your arrival at Fishing Bear Lodge, you will move into your waterfront cabin and then head out for a full day of guided fishing.

 Days 3-7: Five full days of guided fishing.

 Day 8: After breakfast you will have time to finish packing your gear.
 Depart lodge in the morning for your charter flight to Dillingham and beyond.

 Note: There is typically a flight that departs Dillingham mid-afternoon which would be a good departure as you begin the return portion of your trip.
 Please do not book your departure flight prior to 12:30 PM.